kahlil/grunt-textfile/README.md

 # grunt-textfile

-> A grunt task to create text files for text-based CMS and static file generators.
+> A grunt task to quickly create text files for text-based blogging.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`